openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 -  An exception parameter is initialized to the thrown object (see :ref:`Throw Statements`) that represents exception or error.

+- If a variable has an *initializer* explicitly specified then its execution will produce an initial value for this variable.

+- Otherwise the following cases are possible

+   + Each class or interface static variable is initialized as a result of execution of the class or interface initializer (see :ref:`Class Initializer`).
+   + Each class variable is initialized with either a *default value* (see :ref:`Default Values for Types`) or as a result of class constructor (see :ref:`Constructor Declaration`) execution.
--  Each class, instance, local variable, or array element is initialized with a *default value* (see :ref:`Default Values for Types`) when it is created.
+   + Each local variable or array element is initialized with a *default value* (see :ref:`Default Values for Types`) when it is created.

 Otherwise, the variable is not initialized, and a :index:`compile-time error` occurs.